erjank/teaching/checklists.md

 1. If the workshop is online, test the video conferencing link.
 1. Make sure attendees will all have network access.
 1. Create an Etherpad or Google Doc for shared notes.
-1. Email attendees a welcome message that includes:
-    *   a link to the workshop home page
+1. Email attendees a welcome message that includes a link to the workshop home page, background readings, and a description of any pre-requisite tasks.
-    *   background readings
-    *   a description of any pre-requisite tasks

 ## At the Start of the Event